Installation of SDK on Windows from sources

 Downloading and Extracting the Source Code

-To compile Metavision SDK on Windows, you will need some source code archives available in our JFrog Artifactory APT server.
+To compile Metavision SDK on Windows, you will need source code archives provided through our JFrog Artifactory APT server.

-If you don’t have a Prophesee Microsoft Entra ID account yet, request one by completing this form
+If you do not yet have a Prophesee Microsoft Entra ID account, request one by completing this form

-Ensure you are not currently logged into any other domains with a Microsoft Entra ID account besides Prophesee.
-To avoid conflicts, consider using a private or incognito browsing window, which will isolate your login session.
+Ensure you are not logged into any other Microsoft Entra ID domains besides Prophesee.
+To avoid authentication conflicts, consider using a private or incognito browser window to isolate your login session.

 Connect to https://propheseeai.jfrog.io